ansys/pyoptislang/doc/source/user_guide/project_content.rst

 Project
 -------
-Instance of the :class:`Project() <ansys.optislang.core.project.Project>`, that is accessible from the instance of :class:`Optislang() <ansys.optislang.core.optislang.Optislang>`, contains methods for obtaining information about loaded project and it's content.
+You can access the :class:`Project() <ansys.optislang.core.project.Project>` class from the :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` instance.
+This class provides methods for obtaining information about the loaded project and its content:

 .. code:: python